STNETRadio/support/rewrite/refund.md

 If you made a purchase through other channels or stores not mentioned in this article, please contact the customer service of that service provider for additional information.

 We appreciate your trust and choosing our services.
-If you have further questions or need additional assistance, please contact our team at [support@stnetradio.co](mailto:support@stnetradio.co).
+If you have further questions or need additional assistance, please contact our team at [support@stnetradio.com](mailto:support@stnetradio.com).

 Thank you for your understanding and cooperation.